Click HERE to shop bloodstone, or scroll to the bottom of the article.

-A variety of prase (dark green/greenish-blue chalcedony or jasper), with small red blood-like spots, caused mostly by Hematite (colored by traces of iron-silicate and bright red jasper).
-Used as a gem.
-Also called heliotrope (Greek - (helio) sun (terpin) turner).
+A variety of dark green chalcedony or jasper, with small red blood-like spots (mostly red jasper).
+Used as a gem, bloodstone is also called heliotrope (Greek - (helio) sun (terpin) turner).
 It was named as such because it turned blood red in the setting sun.

-It was used in Ancient Mesopotamia in fortune-telling rituals, Babylonian warriors took Bloodstone amulets to war as it was believed they could stop a bleeding wound, and Ancient Greek and Roman athletes wore Bloodstone to increase their endurance during sporting events.
+It was used in Ancient Mesopotamia in fortune-telling rituals, and Babylonian warriors took bloodstone amulets to war as it was believed they could stop a bleeding wound, and Ancient Greek and Roman athletes wore Bloodstone to increase their endurance during sporting events.

 The Leyden Papyrus is a collection of ancient manuscripts written in Greek discovered in the ruins of the Ancient Egyptian city of Thebes.
 The manuscripts are a collection of spells and recipes and include the words ‘the world has no greater thing than Bloodstone’ and goes on to describe how they can be used for all manner of wizardry.

 It is sometimes called the ‘Martyr’s Stone’ and Medieval Christians would carve crucifixes and martyrs in Bloodstone.
 Legend has it that Bloodstone was created when drops of blood fell from the body of Jesus onto some Jasper lying at the foot of the cross.